JastinXyz/replace-word/README.md

 ```

 # Documentation
-- `<replaceWord>.toemoji("word")` - Replace the inputted letters and numbers into emojis.
+- `<replaceWord>.toEmoji("word")` - Replace the inputted letters and numbers into emojis.
 Maybe there are some consoles that don't support number emoji if you use console.log

 ```js
 replaceWord.toEmoji('word') // 🇼 🇴 🇷 🇩